huawei-bayerlab/windowseat-reflection-removal/README.md

 ## License

-The code and models of this work is licensed under the Apache License, Version 2.0.
+The code and models of this work are licensed under the Apache License, Version 2.0.
 By downloading and using the code and model you agree to the terms in [LICENSE](LICENSE.txt).